fragmatyc/SDFL/README.md

 The interpreter also performs the syntax validation.
 Any error found while parsing the source files are thrown and logged by the interpreter as <code>ParsingException</code>.
 Each <code>Statement</code> (POJO) contains the original code to help the user correct the code.

 ## SDFL Compilers
 **SDFL** has (will have!) many different implementations of the compiler.
 The compiler is used to convert the Statement POJOs into proprietary SQL code based on the implementation of the compiler.
-For example, The <code>OracleCompiler</code> is used to create SQL and PL/SQL code from the Statement POJOs, and the <code>MySQLCompiler<code> does the same thing but targets the MySQL syntax.
+For example, The <code>OracleCompiler</code> is used to create SQL and PL/SQL code from the Statement POJOs, and the <code>MySQLCompiler</code> does the same thing but targets the MySQL syntax.

 Once the code is compiled into SQL files, the compiler builds a package to make the transfer and the deployment as easy as possible.
 Depending on the execution environment (OS and software installed), the compiler builds a standardized directory structure and an executor file.
 The executor file runs the package using the applications installed such as SQL*Plus or the **SDFL** Executor.